FinnWelzmueller/FLASHES2.0/README.md

 An outer join of the two dataframes is done to ensure that the times of observations match for the calculations.

+The mongoDB listens on port 27017 whereas the InfluxDB listens on port 8086.

 ### Backend

 The backend offers a standardized way to access data from the database.
 It is structured into two areas.
 The first area is responsible for data download, processing and upload into the database.
 The second area is responsible for offering endpoints for access within the software.
 The backend as a whole depends on a variety of Python libraries.
 The top-level libraries are listed in the following table with a version number and a description why this libary is needed.
 It is noted that these libraries internally depend on other libraries.
 A complete list can be found in the `requirements.txt`, which is located in the backend folder.